benmatela/PeopleApp/README.md

 CQRS is applied in this project to separate the command side (modifying data) from the query side (reading data).
 This allows for optimized performance and scalability, especially for systems with complex data access patterns.

-> Command Side

-Commands are used to perform actions (create, update, delete).
-Each command has a corresponding handler that contains the business logic to perform the operation.

 Here’s a simple diagram to help visualize `CQRS` with `MediatR` in a `Clean Architecture` setup:

 ```text